eduardossribeiro93/ai-algorithms/README.md

-# ai-algorithms
-AI algorithms from scratch
+# AI algorithms from scratch
+Trying to learn by doing!

+## Algorithms Implemented
+-Linear regression (gradient descent)